 Described as “the go-to guy for new music featuring guitar” (Vancouver Sun) and a “Musician’s musician” (Vancouver Courier), Verdejo has commissioned, premiered and arranged numerous original pieces for both classical and electric guitars.

 He performs as a soloist, and with the McGregor-Verdejo Duo.
 He has also played with the Vancouver Symphony Orchestra, the Vancouver Inter-Cultural Orchestra, Turning Point, Aventa Ensemble, and he is a founding member of the Victoria Guitar Trio and Duo Verdejo.

 In 2018, he was nominated with the Victoria Guitar Trio for a Western Canadian Music Award for their album Concentric Rings.
 His debut solo album Modern Hearts was listed among the “Top 10 Albums of 2014” in Vancouver’s Georgia Straight.
-He is currently self-producing a solo classical guitar album to be released on Redshift Records, where he can be heard playing on several other albums featuring new music from Canada.
+He is currently producing a solo guitar album with a grant from the Canada Council for the Arts album to be released on Redshift Records, where he can be heard playing on several other albums featuring new music from Canada.

 Adrian is a classical guitar instructor at the Vancouver Community College and Douglas College Schools of Music.
 He also teaches classes in guitar sight reading, guitar ensemble, and preparatory music studies.